Mustafaeltohamy/typebot-integration/README.md

 - Requests

 ### Step-by-Step Instructions
+*** Note: Please check bot_list in views.py and uncomment the code to fetch the data from the real data from typebot ***
 1. **clone or download the project:** git clone https://github.com/Mustafaeltohamy/typebot-integration.git cd typebot-integration/integration_engineer

 2. **Set up virtual environment**:

     # Linux/Mac